Our admissions focus is on seeking positive indication of potential success in the program. These indications include:

 - Doctoral applicants – 160 or higher on the Quantitative section, 150 or higher on the Verbal section, and 3.5 or higher on the Analytical Writing section.

-- Letters of reference in general have little impact except where they offer evidence of commitment to experimental research (as in letters from an undergraduate research sponsor).
-Evidence of success in relevant employment will be considered for the Master’s degree.
+- Letters of recommendation offer evidence of the applicant's commitment to experimental research (as in letters from an undergraduate research sponsor).
+Evidence of success in relevant employment will be considered for the master’s degree.

-In summary, the department mission is to train students to be enthusiastic about conducting research.
-Accordingly we seek students who show aptitude in as well as motivation for research.
-Students interested in the terminal M.S. program will have their records examined for indicants of potential to succeed in related settings.
+The department mission is to train students to be enthusiastic about conducting research.
+We seek students who show aptitude in as well as motivation for research.
+Students interested in the M.S. program will have their records examined for indicators of potential to succeed in related settings.

-For information on university-level admission requirements and deadlines, visit the Toulouse School of Graduate Studies.
+For information on university-level admission requirements and deadlines, visit the Toulouse Graduate School.